jbisbee1/PSCI_8356_F2024/README.md

 - **#announcements**: A space for all course announcements.

-- **#general**: A space for you to share and discuss stories you've seen in the news or on social media that are relevant to our class.
+- **#class-chat**: A space for you to share and discuss stories you've seen in the news or on social media that are relevant to our class.

 - **Calendar**: A calendar containing all lectures, due dates, office hours, and labs.